 Starting from Visual Studio 2013, the Peek Definition feature is available in the editor.
 It allows you to see source code of a referenced symbol without opening a new tab.
 With ReSharper, this feature works a little bit different:

 - All navigation features are available in the peek definition view.
-For example, you can invoke the Navigate TO command.
+For example, you can invoke the Navigate To command (Ctrl+Shift+G).
 All navigation results are shown within the same peek definition view.

 - If the target symbol is defined in your solution, ReSharper performs code inspection and provides quick-fixes in the peek definition view: If you modify code, the file is reanalysed.

 - All refactorings are available in the peek definition view.
 You can press Ctrl+Shift+R to check the list of available refactorings.

 - You can close the definition widow by pressing Esc and switch between the editor and the definition window by pressing Shift+Esc.